-Only a small fraction of the total target population is actually notified each day.
-The system computes a sample of the target users from the total set of users retrieved by the associated investigation with the aim of maximizing the representativeness of the sample, while minimizing the annoyance of the end-users (not all users need to answer the campaign).
+Only a small fraction of the total target population actually receives the campaign each day.
+The system computes a sample of the target users from the total set of users retrieved by the associated investigation with the aim of maximizing the representativeness of the sample, while minimizing the annoyance of the end users (not all users need to answer the campaign).

-Because all target users are notified in one-off or recurring campaigns, the second option for these types of campaigns reads:
+Because all targeted users receive one-off or recurring campaigns, the second option for these types of campaigns reads:

-- Target users will receive the campaign - ◆ To create a one-off campaign, select only once from the list. - ◆ To create a recurring campaign, select again from the list.
-A second part of the sentence shows up, letting you define the recurring or quiet period; that is, the time between a user answers a campaign and the same user receives a new notification about it:
+• Target users will receive the campaign

-♦ Enter a number followed by a time unit (to choose from a list) as the guiet period.
+- ◆ To create a one-off campaign, select only once from the list. - ◆ To create a recurring campaign, select again from the list.
+A second part of the sentence shows up, letting you define the recurring or quiet period; that is, the time between a user answers a campaign and the same user receives the same campaign again: - ♦ Enter a number followed by a time unit (to choose from a list) as the quiet period.

-Because only a sample of the target users receive a notification each day in continuous campaigns and because continuous campaigns always define a quiet period, the second option for continuous campaigns switches to:
+Because only a sample of the target users receive a campaign each day in continuous campaigns and because continuous campaigns always define a quiet period, the second option for continuous campaigns switches to: